okaresz/qtuc/doc/clientProtocol.md

 #### Handshake ####		{#doc-clientProtocol-packets-handshake}

 The handshake packet is used as the first packet sent from the client to the proxy, and from the proxy to the client in return.
+The client must then acknowledge the server's reply with an empty handShake.
 An example handshake would be:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <packet class="control" id="clientID#2338">